basis-point/jupyter-examples/README.md

 ## Overview

-This repository contains examples showing how to use the open source library [QuantLib](https://www.quantlib.org/) for financial analysis, mainly focussing on the challenging topics within the pension sector.
+This repository contains examples showing how to use the open source library [QuantLib](https://www.quantlib.org/) for financial analysis, mainly focussing on the topics within the pension sector.

 Examples are exposed purely for educational purposes.